e tauola mo a'oga i la tatou gagana

 Sua le lea, toto le 'ata.
 The land and titles court of Samoa, 1903-2008: 'continuity amid change'

-Fanaafi Makerita Aiono-Le Tagaloa, PhD thesis, University of Otago, NZ
+Fanaafi M Aiono-Le Tagaloa, PhD thesis, University of Otago

 Zones of ambiguity and identity politics